withhaibun/haibun/README.md

 ## Command line interface

 Haibun can be used as a library or via the cli.
-To see a list of cli option for a particular set of features, use --help along with the feature name.
+To see a list of cli option for a particular set of features, use --help along with the feature folder.
 For example, in the haibun-e2e-tests repository, you could use this command to see available options:

 `npx @haibun/cli --help local`